remora-3d-graphics/geant4-remora/README.md

 This is a simple Geant4 app that shows what the remora 3d graphics engine is capable of.

+For now, only supports one client at a time.

 # Testing the server with docker
 ```
 docker build -f Dockerfile.test -t remora_g4 .